NuclearPhoenixx/Epistle3/README.md

 ---

-I'm archiving this for the world to see.
+I'm archiving this for the world to see in the case the blog post somehow gets deleted.

 The original source is Marc Laidlaw's website, at http://www.marclaidlaw.com/epistle-3/

 If you want a little more info, watch this video by ValveNewsNetwork: https://www.youtube.com/watch?v=urza2sbU68Q

+Here is another video by ValveNewsNetwork regarding the HL3 Map Leak and some Episode 3 speculation: https://www.youtube.com/watch?v=h3m7Oc08Ur0

+---

 Here you can view the original version, as well as my corrected version which has all the obfuscated names switched back to the real names.